 One unexpected opportunity from a divorce, as it relates to your employment, is to re-evaluate career choices as your transition to a new personal life, especially if you have children.
 Consider the discussion above where you ask your boss for a little extra flexibility in scheduling to make your life as a divorcing spouse and single parent a little more doable.
 If your boss says “no”, then do you have options elsewhere?
 I’ve seen plenty of clients cut way back on travel related obligations with an employer for purposes of prioritizing a role as a divorced parent by either taking a lateral transfer with their employer, or finding a new employer whose travel demands are less onerous.
 Similarly, even where overtime is officially “voluntary”, there may be a lot of pressure placed on you to put in extra hours by your employers that just may not work for you as you transition to life after marriage.

 If you are considering a career change as a consequence of your divorce, be mindful of how accepting a new position or even starting a new career can have adverse impacts on issues involving support if that choice results in a significant reduction in income.

-After over two decades of helping clients through divorce, I have seen people beleaguered and beset with stress from every angle.
+After over two decades as a divorce attorney in Denver, I have seen people beleaguered and beset with stress from every angle.
 Keeping a shred of normalcy can help get you through the uncertain times you are facing.
 This includes doing what you can to minimize the impact the stressors of divorce can have on your job.